greole/ginkgo-wiki/Tutorial-2:-Implement:-Matrices.md

 ```
 would create a sparse matrix of CSR and COO type, respectively.

 We also note that `gko::dim<2>(discretization_points)` creates a square matrix of size `discretization_points x distretization_points`.
-While using larger dimensions(in the angle brackets) allows to cover also tensors.
+Larger dimension parameters (used in the angle brackets) will result in
+the creation of tensors.
 We will later see how to create non-square matrices.

 Filling the matrix with values
 ------------------------------